Manishtushu: Biography

-Manishtushu was the third king of the Akkadian Empire.
-He was the son of Sargon of Akkad and Queen Tashlultum, brother of Enheduanna, Rimush, and Shu-Enlil, and the father of Naram-Sin.
+Manishtushu was the third king of the Akkadian Empire according to Old Babylonian tradition though listed as the 2nd, after Sargon, in the Ur III recension of the Sumerian King List.
+He was the son of Sargon of Akkad, brother of Enheduanna, Rimush, and Shu-Enlil, and the father of Naram-Sin.
+Only one year name is known.
+An unprovenanced tablet at the Iraq Museum from the Umma region on epigraphic grounds reads "In the year that Dūr-Maništusu was established".
+From this it is also known that a "fortress of Manishtusu" was built though the location is unknown.

-He became king in c.
+He became king c.
 2270 BC after the death of his brother Rimush.
 Manishtushu, freed of the rebellions of his brother's reign, led campaigns to distant lands.
 According to a passage from one of his inscriptions, he led a fleet down the Persian Gulf where 32 kings allied to fight him.
 Manishtushu was victorious and consequently looted their cities and silver mines, along with other expeditions to kingdoms along the Persian Gulf.
-He also sailed a fleet down the Tigris River that eventually traded with 37 other nations, conquered the city of Shirasum in Elam, and rebuilt the destroyed temple of Inanna in Nineveh in c.
+He also sailed a fleet up the Tigris River that eventually traded with 37 other nations, conquered the city of Anshan in Elam, and rebuilt the destroyed temple of Inanna in Nineveh c.
 2260 BC.
 In Elam and Pashime, in the coastal area of Iran, Manishtushu had governors installed for the Akkadian Empire: Eshpum was in charge of Elam, while Ilshu-rabi was in charge of Pashime.

-In c.
-2255 BC Manishtushu died, assassinated by members of his own court, and was succeeded by his son Naram-Sin.
-A pyramidal stele erected by Manishtushu bearing a long cuneiform inscription in Akkadian is featured in the Louvre.

-He held the title "King of Kish" in some of his inscriptions.